|

 The change process in coaching, in essence, is a psycho-logical one and

-coach.
-In order to help adults change significant facets of
+In order to help children change

-tools and techniques etc co-opted by the professional coaching industry.
+available to be co-opted by the professional child coaching discipline.

 Change Agents: